Genealogy-valued Feller diffusion: Concepts and main results

-We will then define a new dynamic such that the restriction of that process $(\wt \mfU_t^{\rm foss})_{t \ge 0}$ to the \emph{time-$s$ slice} $[U_s,r_s,\mu_s]$ of the state denoted $\mfU^{\mathrm{foss}}_t$ with $s \in [0,t]$ gives a \emph{version of our $\U$-valued Feller diffusion}.
+\paragraph{Martingale problem of fossil tree-valued Feller process} We will define a new dynamic such that the restriction of that process $(\wt \mfU_t^{\rm foss})_{t \ge 0}$ to the \emph{time-$s$ slice} $[U_s,r_s,\mu_s]$ of the state denoted $\mfU^{\mathrm{foss}}_t$ with $s \in [0,t]$ gives a \emph{version of our $\U$-valued Feller diffusion} for time $[0,t]$.
 We denote this projection by $\pi_s$.
 This new process we can again describe as the solution to a well-posed martingale problem, where an \emph{additional operator} describes how current individuals turn into fossils.
 Also the sampling measure $\mu$ is split into the \emph{top part} supported on $U_T$ the individuals currently alive at time $T$ and the remaining part on $[0,T)$, \emph{the fossils}.

-\paragraph{Martingale problem of fossil tree-valued Feller process} We have to introduce the dynamic via a \emph{martingale problem} on $\M^{\rho,+}$ rigorously next, i.e., we need test functions and operator as ingredients.
+In order to introduce the dynamic via a \emph{martingale problem} on $\M^{\rho,+}$ rigorously next, i.e., we need test functions and operator as ingredients.
 We introduce now again \emph{polynomials} on the state space as follows.
 We write

 and set for $\mfM \in \M^{\rho, +}$:

 where $\varphi \in C^1_b \big((\R_+)^{\binom{n+m}{2}}, \R\big)$.
 We denote the polynomials with non-negative $\varphi$ by $\Pi^1_+$.

 On these polynomials we now define the \emph{generator}.
 We extend the $\Omega^{\uparrow, \mathrm{grow}}$, $\Omega^{\uparrow, \mathrm{bran}}$ now by letting it \emph{act only on the top} and in addition we need the operator describing the \emph{creation of the new top} by time passing.
 Formally this looks as follows.